Last Updated on September 27, 2021 by Jim Ferri

 The hills all around the city, and the steep banks of the river, are still heavily wooded.
 The old town of Bern is a UNESCO World Heritage Site, thanks in part to its four miles of arcades, which the locals refer to as “Lauben,” making it the longest weather-sheltered shopping promenade in Europe.
 Views of the area, especially of both the Old Town’s clustered roofs and of the majestic Alps on the horizon, are beautiful.

-Switzerland’s Little Italy, a Great Place to Visit
+Switzerland’s Little Italy, Another of the Best Places to Visit in Switzerland

 The city of Bellinzona, capital of the canton, boasts three castles, and a defensive wall and ramparts of the old market town that are listed as UNESCO World Heritage Sites.
 A half-hour to the south is the lovely city of Lugano, set on the lake of the same name.